Roads, transport & parking FAQs

 If you are concerned about visibility when approaching or exiting a local road, you can contact Timaru District Council on 03 687 7200 to make an application to install mirrors.
 All applications are assessed on an individual basis, based on a range of factors.

-Boy racer activities are causing havoc on our street.
-Who should I report these to?
+Boy racer activities are causing havoc on my street.
+Who should I report this to?

 In the first instance, phone Police on 111 to report any unsafe activity.

-I have a road safety concern on our street.
+I have a road safety concern on my street.
 Who should I contact?

 Can I get road safety signage e.g. shared use signs put up on my street?